GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

 To run the reduction with all the interactive tools activated, set the ``interactive`` parameter to ``True``.

-At the ``traceApertures`` step, the fit one gets automatically for this source is perfectly reasonable, well within the envelope of the source aperture.
+The primitive ``findApertures`` finds the real source and a couple spurious ones on the left.
+They won't affect the extraction of the real source.
+But since we are in interactive mode, we can remove the spurious sources by pointing the cursor to them and pressing ``d``.

-To improve the fit, one could activate sigma clipping and increase to number of iteration to 1 to get a straighter fit that ignores the deviant points at the edges of the spectrum.
-This can be done manually with the interactive tool (try it), or by specifying the user parameter value ``('traceApertures:niter', 1)`` in the ``Reduce`` object.
+It does not make a big difference in this case but at the ``fitTelluric`` step we can adjust the offset to ``0.2`` to better remove the telluric features.

 .. code-block:: python
     :linenos: